UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 USS is the total memory used by the user without shared buffers or caches.
 RSS is the number reported in "top" and "ps"; i.e. including ALL shared buffered/cached memory.
 And then there's also the PSS figure which tries to calculate a proportional memory usage per user for all shared memory buffers and caches (i.e. the figure will fall between USS and RSS).

-### My job has very low priority!
-What can be wrong?
+???- question "My job has very low priority!
+What can be wrong?"

 ???- info "For UPPMAX staff"